 Do AAZV members have specialized training?

 Knowledge of zoo and wildlife medicine requires special effort, study, and experience, beyond the standard veterinary school training.
 Additionally, some members have attained advanced degrees in related fields (such as epidemiology, preventative veterinary medicine, pathology, reproductive medicine, and others), and may have obtained board certification in veterinary specialties.
 The American Veterinary Medical Association (AVMA) has endorsed a specialty board in this field, which is called the American College of Zoological Medicine.
-Currently, there are over 80 ACZM diplomates, and most of them are AAZV members.
+There are currently nearly 200 ACZM diplomates, and most of them are AAZV members.